Influenza: Seasonal Flu 2017-2018

 RECOMMENDED ANTIVIRAL DRUGS

-Antiviral drugs approved by the U. S. Food and Drug Administration (FDA) and recommended by the CDC for use during the 2016–17 influenza season are:
+Antiviral drugs approved by the U. S. Food and Drug Administration and recommended by the CDC for use during the 2017–2018 influenza season are:

-- Oral oseltamivir (Tamiflu): Oseltamivir is approved both to prevent flu (in people 3 months of age and older) and treat flu (in people of any age).
+- Oral oseltamivir (Tamiflu): Oseltamivir is approved both to prevent flu following exposure (in people 3 months of age and older) and treat flu (in people of any age).
 The most common side effects are nausea and vomiting.
-The FDA requires that the package warn that people with the flu, especially children, may be at an increased risk of confusion and self-injury after taking the drug.
-Therefore, recipients should be monitored closely for signs of unusual behavior.
+Other side effects include serious skin/hypersensitivity reactions and neuropsychiatric events (self-injury or delirium, mainly reported among Japanese adolescents and adults); therefore, recipients should be monitored closely for signs of unusual behavior.

 - Inhaled zanamivir (Relenza): Zanamivir is administered to the respiratory tract via an oral disk inhaler device.
 It is approved to treat flu in people 7 years of age and older and for prevention in people 5 years of age and older.
 Allergic reactions include oropharyngeal or facial edema.
-Common side effects are diarrhea, nausea, and sinusitis.
-It is contraindicated for those with underlying respiratory disease such as asthma or COPD.
+Common side effects are diarrhea; nausea; sinusitis; nasal signs and symptoms; bronchitis; cough; headache; dizziness; and ear, nose, and throat infections.
+It is contraindicated for those with underlying respiratory disease such as asthma or COPD and for those with a history of allergy to milk protein.

 - Intravenous peramivir (Rapivab): Peramivir may be used for treatment in people 18 years of age and older.
 It is not recommended for chemoprophylaxis.
-Side effects could include diarrhea and put patients at an increased risk for confusion and self-injury, as with oseltamivir.
+Side effects could include diarrhea and serious skin reactions as well as sporadic transient neuropsychiatric events mainly among Japanese adolescents and adults.

 Antiviral drugs work best when started within 48 hours of the onset of symptoms (without waiting for laboratory confirmation of the disease).
-Oseltamivir and zanamivir should be continued for at least 5 days.
-Recommendation for chemoprophylaxis is 7 days from last known exposure.
-Duration of treatment with intravenous peramivir is 1 day.
-Hospitalized patients may benefit from treatment even if the drug is started more than 48 hours after symptoms begin and treatment is continued for a minimum of five days (CDC, 2016g).
+Oseltamivir and zanamivir should be continued for at least five days.
+Recommendation for chemoprophylaxis is seven days from last known exposure.
+Duration of treatment with intravenous peramivir is one day.
+Hospitalized patients may benefit from treatment even if the drug is started more than 48 hours after symptoms begin and treatment is continued for a minimum of five days (CDC, 2017e).

 The Chain of Infection